 A security agreement need not be complicated.
 A simple letter from the debtor can suffice as long as it is signed by the debtor and the property owner, adequately describes the collateral and makes it clear that a security interest is granted.
 It is advisable to have your security agreement recite that the creditor is allowed to file a UCC-1 financing statement in the public records.
 This will allow the creditor to record a UCC-1 without a signature from the debtor.
-Forms also can be used; the Security Agreement in the appendices is an example of a form that grants rights in a variety of collateral as well as additional legal rights.
+Forms also can be used; the Assets Security Agreement (Appendix 16) is an example of a form that grants rights in a variety of collateral as well as additional legal rights.
 A security agreement can provide for the

 - Collateral to be kept in a certain location